kingluddite/react-sensei-lunr-blog/content/blog/github-permissions/index.md

 `$ gh auth login`

 * Then you will be asked to enter your credentials to authenticate on GitHub
-* (The following questions context is different because I am currently logged into my GitHub repo)

 ### Generate a token on GitHub
 * Use this link: